Steve Schneider (Branch Davidian): Waco siege and death

 Schneider was the main person with whom the Federal Bureau of Investigation (FBI) negotiated.
 One scholar called him Koresh's main "spokesperson."
 According to Robert R. Agnes, Schneider spoke to the FBI approximately 50% of the time, where Koresh spoke 40% of the time.
-Some of the details of the "negotiations" were religious and spiritual in nature; Schneider once read the entirety of Revelations 18 to a negotiator.
+Some of the details of the "negotiations" were religious and spiritual in nature; Schneider once read the entirety of Revelation 18 to a negotiator.

 At approximately 5:55 AM CDT (UTC–5:00), the FBI Hostage Rescue Team called the Branch Davidians to inform them the FBI will administer CS gas in the compound to expel the Branch Davidians.
 Steve Schneider answered, spoke with the FBI agents on the other end, reportedly slammed the telephone on the receiver, and pulled the phone from the wall.

 After a fire started at about 12:00 PM CDT, Schneider remained in the compound with about 75 other Branch Davidians and died.
 FBI Agent Bob Ricks believes that Schneider shot and killed Koresh before the fire killed them because Schneider realized he was a "fraud," and he soon afterward shot himself.
 A preliminary autopsy of his body confirmed that he had died of a head injury likely caused by "a blast or a gunshot wound."
-The exact circumstances of his death are not well understood.